Row of beach rentals on a summer day in South Carolina.

 Best places to retire to in the South

-When Americans retire—at age 64 on average—they're doing so later than in past decades.
+When Americans retire—at age 63 on average, according to a 2024 survey—they're doing so later than in past decades.
 But they still want to make the most of their time, and money.
 That often involves a move.

-Southern states offer warmer weather, lower cost of living, and tax-friendly environments for retirees compared to more expensive states in the Northeast or on the West Coast.
+It's easy to understand the appeal of Southern states—they typically offer warmer weather, lower cost of living, and tax-friendly environments for retirees compared to more expensive states in the Northeast or on the West Coast.

 Keep reading to find the perfect spot to retire in luxury.